ChaskinOnChain/sismo_offchain_only_penguins/README.md

 The goal of this project is to learn about working with the Sismo Connect Server Library in an offchain environment.
 The primary objective is to set up a private platform akin to OnlyFans, named "Only Penguins", where users holding a specific NFT, namely the Pudgy Penguins, receive a subscription discount based on the number of tokens they possess.
 This system leverages the power of Zero-Knowledge Proofs (ZK Proofs) combined with offchain verification, ensuring that users can prove their NFT ownership without compromising their privacy or revealing the specifics of their holdings.

-For a visual and step-by-step guide to setting up and understanding this project, follow along with the [YouTube tutorial](Link to the tutorial).
+For a visual and step-by-step guide to setting up and understanding this project, follow along with the [YouTube Tutorial](https://www.youtube.com/watch?v=iWkzggY4BzE) or [Blog Tutorial](https://mirror.xyz/dashboard/edit/heGFJLFwC91RK4_ePicV_zaV8tn_eyBb7YK4JYfgrWY).

 ## Getting Started